stablekernel/aqueduct/source/docs/auth/server.md

 }
 ```

-By extending `ManagedAuthenticatable` in the persistent type, the database table has the following four columns:
+By extending `ManagedAuthenticatable` in the table definition, the database table has the following four columns:

 - an integer primary key named `id`
 - a unique string `username`